c-oreills/ringoffire/README.md

 Most logic takes place on the client, and no frontend libraries are used save for Socket.io.
 Rendering is in canvas, with hand-rolled hit detection.
 The backend is a (mostly) dumb message bus server.

-Tested on Chrome, Firefox, and Webkit (Safari).
+Tested on Chrome, Firefox, Webkit (Safari) and Edge.
 Supports mobile devices.

 ![Zoom call](readme_imgs/zoom_photo.jpg?raw=true)